Comments

 Related threads

-Join me live on Armagora.am on Wednesday, March 5, at 7:00 PM Yerevan time for a discussion on the threats facing Armenian cultural heritage worldwide, potential strategies for preserving our culture, and the findings of a poll conducted on these issues through the Armagora.am platform.
+Join me live on Armagora.am on Wednesday, March 26, at 7:00 PM Yerevan time for a discussion on the challenges of Armenian national identity, Armenia-Diaspora relations, and the findings of a poll conducted on these issues through the Armagora.am platform.
 No registration is required to ask questions.
-Share your questions, […]
+Share your questions, and let’s talk!

 Hello Armagora, I am Alexander Manasyan, a professor of philosophy at YSU and a political scientist.